Jpzim0212/tyro/README.md

 	-H "Authorization: Bearer ${TOKEN}"
 ```

-### Privilege-driven authorization (Tyro 2.0)
+### Privilege-driven authorization

-Tyro 2.0 introduces first-class privileges that belong to roles.
+Tyro introduces first-class privileges that belong to roles.
 Each privilege is a reusable capability such as `report.generate` or `billing.view`.
 Roles now own any number of privileges, and the `HasTyroRoles` trait exposes a Laravel-style `can()` helper so you can evaluate privileges anywhere:

 ```php
 if ($request->user()->can('report.generate')) {